joshphillis/azure-vm-terraform-stack/README.md

 - Add a visual architecture diagram using [draw.io](https://draw.io) or [Diagrams.net](https://www.diagrams.net/)
 - Integrate with GitHub Actions for CI/CD deployment
 - Split into reusable modules for multi-environment provisioning
-- Add Key Vault integration for secret management
+- Add Azure Key Vault integration for secret management
+- Extend with auto-scaling, monitoring, or domain join features